 “I want to be able to carry the cake on the plane with confidence that I will not be asked to throw it away at the TSA inspection line,” Harkess explained.
 “Do you know of any way to get special approval from TSA?

-In most cases, I recommend writing a polite email to the TSA using our contacts.
+In most cases, I recommend writing a polite email to the using our TSA contacts.
+And in worse case scenarios, a passenger can escalate a complaint to the Department of Homeland Security’s Traveler Redress Inquiry Program (DHS-TRIP).
 However, since I know from experience that it can take weeks or even months to get an official response, I knew this would not be useful to Harkess’ plight.
 I needed to find a more expeditious route to a real person at the TSA.

 And soon I found the answer.